gekkota-os/SDK/API/ldap/README.md

 nsILdapCheckPollListener interface Reference
 ============================================

-    #include <nsILdapService.idl>

 Public Attributes
 -----------------

 -   readonly attribute PRUint16 state

-    *polling for asyncCheckConfig operation*

 Detailed Description
 --------------------

 The nsILdapCheckPollListener interface provides an attribute for polling when calling asyncCheckConfig

-Definition at line 46 of file nsILdapService.idl

-The Documentation for this struct was generated from the following file:

--   nsILdapService.idl

 Member Data Documentation
 -------------------------

+### readonly attribute PRUint16 nsILdapCheckPollListener::state

+polling for asyncCheckConfig operation

 nsILdapSearchListener interface Reference
 =========================================

-    #include <nsILdapService.idl>

 -   void onSearchResult ( in PRUint16 aResult, in PRUint32 aResCount, in nsIPropertyBag2 aRes)

-    *Callback which occurs for each change of status for asyncSearch operation.*

 Detailed Description
 --------------------

 The nsILdapSearchListener interface provides a callback for asyncSearch operation

-Definition at line 31 of file nsILdapService.idl

-The Documentation for this struct was generated from the following file:

--   nsILdapService.idl

 void nsILdapSearchListener::onSearchResult (in PRUint16 aResult, in PRUint32 aResCount, \[array, size\_is(aResCount)\] in nsIPropertyBag2 aRes)
 -----------------------------------------------------------------------------------------------------------------------------------------------

-Callback which occurs for each change of status for asyncSearch operation.
+Callback which occurs for each change of status for asyncSearch operation

 <table>
 <caption>Parameters</caption>
 <colgroup>